remjey/luaotp/doc/MANUAL.md

 TOTP uses ``os.time()`` as the source for the global time to generate and verify TOTP codes.
 It is therefore **essential** that **the system running the service is on time**.
 Consider activating services like NTP on your system to keep it on time.

+As an additional security mesure, the TOTP object will synchronize its internal counter to the counter used to generate a code that resulted in a positive verification.
+One code thus cannot be used twice in its period of validity.
+This internal counter is serialized and should be stored to persistant storage after each successful verification for this security mesure to be effective.

 ## Other functions

 + **``otp.read(str)``** creates a new HOTP or TOTP object from ``str``.